 Authority and literacy are bound up together.
 Being able to document and preserve ideas created the ideas of authorship—the ability to take credit—and having an authoritative source.

-Even as our work has become more complex, collaborative, continuous and interactive, we still reward the people who produce visible artifacts more than other vital members of the team (such as researchers, project mangers, strategists) who contribute to overall success.
+Even as our work has become more complex, collaborative, continuous, and interactive, we still tend to recognize those who produce visible artifacts more than other vital members of the team (such as researchers, project mangers, strategists) who contribute to overall success.
 We still overvalue artifacts and attempt to assign sole authorship.
 Talking through ideas to test them before taking them further, talking to representative customers, these activities look less productive to document-focused eyes than rushing to create a visible prototype.

 Organizations designing systems are constrained to produce designs which are copies of the communication structures of these organizations.

 Being conversational means working together as an inclusive, cross-disciplinary team, acknowledging the value of all members, and sharing success.
 (And yes, treating talking like work means strong facilitation towards a shared goal, not meandering “brainstorms”, but that’s a topic for another time.)
 This is impossible without direction and incentives from above.
 Expecting collaboration and rewarding individual contributions is a contradiction that only serves to prevent us from realizing the potential of our interconnected, social selves.